Analysis | The weird threats Lindsey Graham and Trump’s lawyer are making about calling impeachment witnesses

 Would it be better for senators to hold their powder and actually wait for the trial to play out?
 Undoubtedly.
 It does undercut the process, especially given — unlike in Trump’s first impeachment — the House didn’t hold lengthy hearings on whether to impeach.
 We haven’t seen much evidence formally debated.
 We are still learning a ton about just how this went down, including what was happening behind closed doors in the White House and just how much overlap there was between the Trump team and the organizing of the Jan.
 6 rally.
 Just like Democrats should perhaps be open to some kind of evidence emerging that could absolve Trump of culpability, Republicans have to know there could be evidence presented that might more directly implicate him.

 But that’s also the point of what Graham and Schoen are doing.
 Republicans have spent precious little time defending Trump by actually vouching for his conduct for a reason: because they recognize it was problematic, at the least.
 Many have faulted him for what he did and didn’t do, even if they don’t necessarily believe it amounts to incitement.
 Among them are McConnell and Sens.
 Ted Cruz (R-Tex.) and Tom Cotton (R-Ark.).
 It’s completely understandable why they wouldn’t want to have a lengthy debate about all of this.
-To the extent there is a substantial trial, they’d rather make it about whether its constitutional to impeach a former president or how divisive it is or various forms of whataboutism.
-Calling witnesses delving makes that more difficult, because it forces things toward the substance.
+To the extent there is a substantial trial, they’d rather make it about whether it’s constitutional to impeach a former president or how divisive it is or various forms of whataboutism.
+Calling witnesses who would delve into the merits makes that more difficult, because it forces things toward the substance.

 But the threats they’re making don’t actually seem to amount to much.
-It’s possible Democrats will opt against an extensive trial, but that seems more likely to be motivated by not wanting to bog down the Senate in the early days of Biden’s agenda rather than being scared of who will be compelled to testify.
+It’s possible Democrats will opt against an extensive trial, but that seems more likely to be motivated by not wanting to bog down the Senate in the early days of Biden’s administration rather than being scared of who could be compelled to testify.